 08 June 2018 Dear Friends, I am thrilled to announce the Clark-Fox Policy Institute has inducted its very first cohort of Clark-Fox Policy Institute Graduate Policy Scholars.
 Spanning an academic year, the program offers accepted Brown School students a specialized learning opportunity to build capacity for policy practice.
 It is a rigorous and immersive experience […]

-Credit Where Credit’s Due: Establishing an Earned Income Tax Credit for Missouri’s Working Families in Need
+Credit Where It’s Due: Establishing an Earned Income Tax Credit (EITC) for Missouri’s working families in need

 1 in 3 Children Investigated for Abuse/Neglect by 18